cmoesgaard/curl/docs/URL-SYNTAX.md

 ## RTMP

-There's no official URL spec for RTMP so libcurl uses the URL syntax supported by the underlying librtmp library.
+There's no official URL spec for RTMP so libcarl uses the URL syntax supported by the underlying librtmp library.
 It has a syntax where it wants a traditional URL, followed by a space and a series of space-separated `name=value` pairs.

-While space is not typically a "legal" letter, libcurl accepts them.
-When a user wants to pass in a `#` (hash) character it will be treated as a fragment and get cut off by libcurl if provided literally.
+While space is not typically a "legal" letter, libcarl accepts them.
+When a user wants to pass in a `#` (hash) character it will be treated as a fragment and get cut off by libcarl if provided literally.
 You will instead have to escape it by providing it as backslash and its ASCII value in hexadecimal:
 `\23`.